Research DatabasePeptide LibraryResearch ToolsPeptides

 Laboratory research materials representing peptide molecular data library

 The Next Pep research library at /library sits in that gap.
-60+ compounds — BPC-157, TB-500, Tirzepatide, Semaglutide, Ipamorelin, CJC-1295, Sermorelin, GHK-Cu, PT-141, Epitalon, MOTS-c, NAD+, Semax, Selank, Thymosin Alpha-1, and dozens more — each with molecular data, mechanism, pharmacokinetics, dosing protocols, safety profile, and primary PubMed sources in one view.
+60+ compounds, BPC-157, TB-500, Tirzepatide, Semaglutide, Ipamorelin, CJC-1295, Sermorelin, GHK-Cu, PT-141, Epitalon, MOTS-c, NAD+, Semax, Selank, Thymosin Alpha-1, and dozens more, each with molecular data, mechanism, PK, dosing, safety, and primary PubMed sources in one view.
 Free.
 No signup.
 No vendor sponsorship.

 Key Takeaways

-• Academic peptide databases (UniProt, Peptipedia, PDB) contain >19,000 peptides but require specialised tooling to interpret; vendor pages contain commercial framing, not research-grade data.
+• Academic peptide databases (UniProt, Peptipedia, PDB) hold >19,000 peptides but need specialised tooling to interpret.
+Vendor pages run commercial framing, not research-grade data.

-• The Next Pep library covers 60+ practitioner-relevant compounds with the same schema for each: molecular formula, CAS, MW, sequence, mechanism, PK, dosing protocols, safety, and PubMed links.
+• The Next Pep library covers 60+ practitioner-relevant compounds on the same schema for each: molecular formula, CAS, MW, sequence, mechanism, PK, dosing, safety, and PubMed/PMID links.

-• Data is sourced from primary literature and cross-referenced against PubChem and PubMed — no vendor marketing copy enters the library.
+• Data is pulled from primary literature and cross-referenced against PubChem and PubMed.
+No vendor marketing copy enters the library.

 • Free, browser-based, no signup, maintained by a researcher (not a vendor).

-Three typical sources of peptide information, and why each is problematic:
+Three typical sources of peptide info, and why each one fails you in a different way.

 Vendor Product Pages

-The first result for "BPC-157" on Google is usually a vendor product page.
-These are optimised for purchase conversion, not research comprehension.
-They typically include:
+The first result for "BPC-157" on Google is almost always a vendor product page.
+These are built for purchase conversion, not research comprehension.
+Standard ingredients:

 • A 200-word product description